arthurcloche/mini-gl/README.md

 - Modern browsers easily handle 10–30 nodes at 1080p, more at lower res or with simple shaders
 - Bottleneck: VRAM, shader complexity, and framebuffer switches
 - For creative coding/interactive art, you'll hit UI/CPU limits before GPU limits in most cases

+## Coordinates: glCoord vs glUV
+- `glCoord` is aspect-ratio corrected.
+Use for geometry, round shapes, SDFs, etc.
+- `glUV` is raw texture coordinates.
+Use for texture lookups, sampling, etc.

 ---
 MIT License